 2. Fading and Discoloration

 San Diego's abundant sunshine is wonderful for outdoor living, but UV rays are harsh on paint.
-If your once-vibrant colors are looking washed out or unevenly faded, it's more than an aesthetic issue—the paint's protective properties are also compromised.
+If your once-vibrant colors are looking washed out or unevenly faded, it's more than an aesthetic issue — the paint's protective properties are also compromised.
+South and west-facing walls fade fastest because they receive the most direct sun exposure throughout the day.

 3. Chalking

 Run your hand across your exterior walls.
-If you notice a white, powdery residue on your fingers, that's chalking—a sign that the paint's binders are breaking down.
-While some chalking is normal over time, excessive chalking means the paint has reached the end of its useful lifespan.
+If you notice a white, powdery residue on your fingers, that's chalking — a sign that the paint's binders are breaking down.
+While some chalking is normal over time, excessive chalking means the paint has reached the end of its useful lifespan and a fresh coat is overdue.

 4. Stains and Water Damage

-• Dark streaks or stains: Often indicate mold or mildew growth
+- Dark streaks or stains: Often indicate mold or mildew growth, especially common in shaded or coastal areas.

-• Water rings or marks: Signs of leaks that need addressing
+- Water rings or marks: Signs of leaks that need addressing before painting.

-• Rust stains: Indicate corroding nails or metal components
+- Rust stains: Indicate corroding nails or metal components behind the paint.

-These issues often require more than just a new coat of paint—the underlying cause must be addressed first.
+These issues often require more than just a new coat of paint — the underlying cause must be addressed first.
+We always inspect for these during our free estimates.

 5. It's Been 5-10 Years

-• Exterior paint: 5-7 years (less in coastal areas)
+- Exterior paint: 5-7 years (less in coastal areas like Carlsbad, La Jolla, Pacific Beach).

-• High-traffic areas: May need repainting every 3-5 years
+- High-traffic areas: Hallways, kids' rooms, and kitchens may need repainting every 3-5 years.

-• Trim and doors: Often need more frequent touch-ups
+- Trim and doors: Often need more frequent touch-ups due to handling and weathering.

 The Cost of Waiting Too Long

-Delaying repainting doesn't just affect appearance—it can lead to expensive structural repairs.
+Delaying repainting doesn't just affect appearance — it can lead to expensive structural repairs.
 Moisture damage, wood rot, and mold remediation cost far more than a timely repaint.
-Regular maintenance painting is an investment that protects your property value.
+Regular maintenance painting is an investment that protects your property value and prevents far bigger problems down the road.